 • Tax-deferred accounts.
 These are accounts in which money is contributed pre-tax and grows tax-free, but taxes are taken out when money is withdrawn.
 For example, a 401(k) retirement account grows tax-free until you withdraw money, at which point it is taxed.

 • Tax-exempt accounts.
-These are accounts—such as a Roth 401(k) or Roth IRA, or a 529 plan—in which money can be taken out tax-free if the funds are taken out according to qualifications.
+These are accounts—such as a Roth 401(k) or Roth IRA, or a 529 plan—in which money can be withdrawn tax-free if the funds are taken out according to qualifications.
 For example, money in a Roth account is not taxed upon withdrawal in retirement.

 Beyond investing in tax-sheltered accounts, investors may also choose to research or speak with a professional about tax-efficient investing strategies.
-These are ways to calibrate a portfolio that may help minimize tax hits, grow wealth, and ensure that key portfolio goals—such as ample savings for retirement or ensuring adequate liquidity —are met.
+These are ways to calibrate a portfolio that might help minimize taxes, build wealth, and reach key portfolio goals—such as ample savings for retirement.

 The Takeaway